-style [Attribute] The base style for the pivot table.
-In every example in the corpus, the st has no attributes other than id. yle element type A floating-point number.
-The meaning is unknown.
-[Attribute] A hoating-point number.
-The meaning is unknown. version [Attribute] The visualization schema version number.
-In the corpus, the value is on 2.7, and 2.8. e of 2.4, 2.5, The userSource element has no visible effect.
-The extension element as a child of visualization has the following attr ibutes. numRows An integer that presumably defines the number of rows in the displayed [Attribute] pivot table. showGridline Always set to false in the corpus.
-[Attribute] minWidthSet maxWidthSet [Attribute] [Attribute]
+style [Attri bute]

+The base style for the pivot table.
+In every example in the corpus, the style ele has no attributes other than id . ment

+type bute]

+A floating-point number.
+The meaning is unknown. -

+version bute

+The visualization schema version number.
+In the corpus, the value is one of 2.4 2.7, and 2.8 . -

+The userSource element has no visible effect.

+The extension element as a child of visualization has the following attributes.

+numRows butel

+An integer that presumably defines the number of rows in the displayed pivot ta -

+showGridline

+Always set to false in the corpus.]

+minWidthSet bute

+maxWidthSet [Attri] -